Blue Stream: Technical features

 Blue Stream full capacity is 16 billion cubic meters (bcm) of natural gas per year.
-Total length of the pipeline is 1213 km.
-The Russia's land section is 373 km long from the Izobilnoye gas plant, Stavropol Krai, up to Arkhipo-Osipovka, Krasnodar Krai.
+The total length of the pipeline is 1213 km.
+Russia's land section is 373 km long from the Izobilnoye gas plant, Stavropol Krai, up to Arkhipo-Osipovka, Krasnodar Krai.
 The land section consists of the Stavropolskaya and Krasnodarskaya compressor stations.
 The offshore section is 396 km long laying from the Beregovaya compressor station in Arkhipo-Osipovka to the Durusu terminal locating 60 km from Samsun (Turkey).
 Turkey's land section is 444 km long up to Ankara.

 The pipeline uses pipes with different diameters: mainland section 1400 mm, mountainous section 1200 mm and submarine section 610 mm.
 The gas pressure in submarine section is 25 MPa.
 Being laid in depths as low as 2.2 km, it is considered among the deepest subsea pipelines of this diameter.

 Operations

 Gas from Blue Stream started to flow in February 2003, and the pipeline delivered 1.3 bcm to BOTAŞ in 2003.
 Gas flows have progressively increased towards the pipeline's capacity of 16 bcm per year.
 From 2010 to 2014, supplies averaged 14.1 bcm per year, with a high point of 14.7 bcm in 2012.